Dendrobaena hortensis

 The European nightcrawler (Dendrobaena hortensis) is a medium-small earthworm averaging about 1.5 g when fully grown.
 Generally blueish, pink-grey in color with a banded or striped appearance, the tips of their tails are often cream or pale yellow.
 When the species has not been feeding, it is pale pink.
 The species is usually found in deep woodland litter and garden soils that are rich in organic matter in European countries.
 D. hortensis is sold primarily as a bait worm, but its popularity as a composting worm is increasing.

 It was considered part of Eisenia until 2003.
 It is also formerly considered part of the similar Dendrobaena veneta, but now just part of the species complex.
 Both are useful compost worms.
 The two species are probably not distinguished in vermicomposting.
 In general, the E. hortensis name is more common in North America while the D. veneta name is more common in Europe.

 Etymology

 The former genus Eisenia is named after Swedish scientist Gustav Eisen.
 According to the International Code of Zoological Nomenclature, the specific name hortensis ("of the garden") is derived from Latin hortus meaning "garden".

-The other specific epithet veneta refers to the Veneto region, a region of northern Italy.
+The other specific epithet veneta refers to the Veneto region of northern Italy.